ElenaUJ/chatterbox/README.md

 **Configuration**

-4. Create a `config.js` file in the root directory of the project.
+4. Open the folder and create a `config.js` file in the root directory of the project.

+5. (Optional) If you don't have a Firebase account yet, [create one](https://firebase.google.com/).

+6. [Create a Firebase project](https://firebase.google.com/docs/web/setup#create-project) by following steps 1 through 5.

+7. Next, [register your app](https://firebase.google.com/docs/web/setup#register-app) by following steps 1 through 3.
+Copy the `firebaseConfig` code block provided.

-5. Open the `config.js` file and add the following lines:
+8. Open the `config.js` file you created earlier.
+Paste and export the `firebaseConfig` object as follows:

 ```
-const config = {
+const firebaseConfig = {
-FIREBASE_API_KEY: "your_firebase_api_key",
+   apiKey: "YOUR_API_KEY",
+   authDomain: "YOUR_AUTH_DOMAIN",
+   projectId: "YOUR_PROJECT_ID",
+   storageBucket: "YOUR_STORAGE_BUCKET",
+   messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
+   appId: "YOUR_APP_ID"
 };

-export default config;
+export default firebaseConfig;
 ```

-Replace your_firebase_api_key with your actual Firebase API key.
+6. update the necessary values within the `firebaseConfig` object to match your Firebase project configuration and then save the file.

-\_Note: Do not share your config.js file or commit it to version control systems as it contains sensitive information, including your Firebase API key.
-Keep it secure and accessible only to authorized individuals.\*
+_Note: Do not share your config.js file or commit it to version control systems as it contains sensitive information, including your Firebase API key.
+Keep it secure and accessible only to authorized individuals._

-6. Save the `config.js` file.

 **Running the app**